WeaverFi/weaverfi/README.md

 The `WeaverFi` object (or `weaver` if you prefer to import it that way) contains some global methods such as `WeaverFi.getAllProjects()`, `WeaverFi.getAllTokens()` or `WeaverFi.getAllTokenPrices()`.

-Each supported chain has its own methods that can be used as `WeaverFi.ETH.getWalletBalance(wallet)`, for example.
+Each supported chain has its own methods that can be used as `WeaverFi.eth.getWalletBalance(wallet)`, for example.

 ## Global Methods Available